OpenPrinting/cpdb-libs/README.md

                                        NULL);
 ```

-For printing we also use domain sockets, to transfer the job data.
+For printing we also **use domain sockets**, to transfer the job data.
 We obtain a per-job domain socket via D-Bus method call for actual printing:
 ```
     print_backend_call_print_socket_sync(p->backend_proxy,
                                          p->id,